Information you provide us directly:

 We The People cares about the security of your information, and uses commercially reasonable safeguards to preserve the integrity and security of all information collected through the Service.
 To protect your privacy and security, we take reasonable steps (such as requesting a unique password) to verify your identity before granting you access to your account.
 You are responsible for maintaining the secrecy of your unique password and account information, and for controlling access to your email communications from We The People, at all times.
 However, We The People cannot ensure or warrant the security of any information you transmit to We The People or guarantee that information on the Service may not be accessed, disclosed, altered, or destroyed.
 Your privacy settings may also be affected by changes to the functionality of third party sites and services that you add to the We The People Service, such as social networks.
 We The People is not responsible for the functionality or security measures of any third party.

-In the event that any information under our control is compromised as a result of a breach of security, We The People will take reasonable steps to investigate the situation and where appropriate, notify those individuals whose information may have been compromised and take other steps, in accordance with any applicable laws and regulations.
+Compromise of information: In the event that any information under our control is compromised as a result of a breach of security, We The People will take reasonable steps to investigate the situation and where appropriate, notify those individuals whose information may have been compromised and take other steps, in accordance with any applicable laws and regulations.

 Your Choices about Your Information